dcarver1/carverd/resume.md

 **Geoinformatics Fellow & Assistant Center Lead**

-> Half of my time is spent supporting the node location in Fort Collins and the other half is spent supporting the National Program office in Virginia.
-At the node level I assisted in administrative task and worked as a member of a research team.
-At the national level I provided educational trainings and provided geospatial analysis support to all 13 nodes across the country.
+> Half of my time is spent supporting the node location in Fort Collins, and the other half is spent supporting the National Program office in Virginia.
+At the node level, I assisted in the administrative tasks and worked as a member of a research team.
+At the national level, I provided educational training and geospatial analysis support to all 13 nodes across the country.

 *Research: 40% of duties*

-- Work in a close knit team environment on 10 week feasibility studies
+- Work in a close-knit team environment on 10-week feasibility studies
 - Develop methods and conduct predictive modeling using Arcpy, Python, R and Google Earth Engine
-- Produce multiple deliverables (technical report, poster, presentation, video) on a strict time line
+- Produce multiple deliverables (technical report, poster, presentation, video) on a strict timeline
 - Present work in a public forum

 *Fellow Class: 40% of duties*

-- Work remotely as one of a three person geoinformatics team
+- Work remotely as one of a three-person geoinformatics team
 - Response to questions via the DEVELOP Earth Science Collaborative forum.
 - Support teams moving through the legal steps of the NASA code release process
 - Contributed to the updates and maintenance of NASA DEVELOP's [Interactive Web Map](https://develop.larc.nasa.gov/about.php)
-- Create and conduct trainings on the use of [Markdown](https://github.com/dcarver1/markdownLesson) and [Arcpy](https://github.com/dcarver1/introToArcpy)
+- Create and conduct training on the use of [Markdown](https://github.com/dcarver1/markdownLesson) and [Arcpy](https://github.com/dcarver1/introToArcpy)
 - Lead the print material team in the creation posters, invitation, and other material for 20th Anniversary Celebration